Types and latest generation of driver cards (G2V2)

 Workshop card

 The workshop card allows authorized personnel at certified workshops to perform maintenance on the digital tachograph display system by calibrating or downloading stored data.
-Only authorized workshops can install, activate, calibrate, check and download digital tachographs.
-It is the only card issued with a personal PIN code and is only valid for one year.
+Only authorized workshops can install, activate, calibrate, inspect and download digital tachographs.
+It is the only card that is issued with a personal PIN code and is only valid for one year.

 To order a workshop card in Denmark, click here.